dokedu/drive/README.md

 - seeds.sql
 - Bucket name should be a env variable
 - Ensure image previews are cached by providing a cache-control header in the response
+- Enforce total file size limit
+  `SELECT SUM(size) FROM files WHERE organization_id = 1` must be less than 1TB